-Stephanie Smith is an Atlanta-based artist, printmaker and educator creating expressive woodcuts and linocuts to create narrative and symbolic images.
+Stephanie Smith is an Atlanta-based artist, printmaker and educator creating expressive woodcuts and linocuts of narrative and symbolic images.
 She earned her B.F.A from the Atlanta College of Art and received a M.F.A. with Distinction from the University of Georgia.

 Stephanie is a Senior Lecturer at the University of West Georgia where she teaches Drawing, Design, Printmaking, Book Arts & Letterpress as well as serving as Gallery Director.
 She is actively involved in education and has a range of teaching experience including community education at the Atlanta College of Art and Chastain Art Center.
 These experiences, the wonderful people she worked with, and a passion for the medium of printmaking inspired her to co-found the non-profit arts organization, the Atlanta Printmakers Studio in 2005.
 After serving for 5 years as President of the Board of Directors she continues to serve on the board and volunteers her time at the studio.